Joaquín González (politician): Career

-Unexpectedly, the Spanish mestizo and member of the Ilustrado (the moneyed and educated class), Dr González actively supported the Katipunan during the Revolution from 1896–99; he was an offspring of a union not unlike that of the fictional Padre Dámaso and the married Doña Pía Alba de de los Santos in José Rizal's banned novel, Noli Me Tángere.
+Unexpectedly, the Spanish mestizo and member of the Ilustrado (the moneyed and educated class), Dr González actively supported the Katipunan during the Revolution from 1896 to 1899; he was an offspring of a union not unlike that of the fictional Padre Dámaso and the married Doña Pía Alba de de los Santos in José Rizal's banned novel, Noli Me Tángere.
 He believed in the Revolution and was a friend of its more educated members, as well as several of its generals.
-Dr González was familiar with General Emilio Aguinaldo (the country’s first acknowledged President), Don Felipe Buencamino, Sr. (widower of Doña Juana Arnedo, who died in 1883 and was the niece of Doña Florencia Sioco, Dr Gonzalez's wife), and other leaders of the movement.
+Dr González was familiar with General Emilio Aguinaldo (the country's first acknowledged president), Don Felipe Buencamino Sr. (widower of Doña Juana Arnedo, who died in 1883 and was the niece of Doña Florencia Sioco, Dr Gonzalez's wife), and other leaders of the movement.

 Dr González possessed contraband copies of Rizal's Noli Me Tángere and its sequel, El Filibusterismo, as well as writings of Madrid-based propagandistas, whom he knew socially.
 His house in Barrio Sulipan, Apalit, Pampanga, was the venue for clandestine meetings of the organization.
-The Katipunan’s siege of Macabebe and other offensives in the province were planned in his house; he and his family viewed that attack from there using strong binoculars.
+The Katipunan's siege of Macabebe and other offensives in the province were planned in his house; he and his family viewed that attack from there using strong binoculars.
 His mother-in-law, Doña Matea Rodríguez, was the largest contributor to the Katipunan in Pampanga.
 Dr González accompanied Katipunero troops in their attacks around Pampanga and neighbouring Bulacan, tending to their wounds.
 During one skirmish, he was mistaken for the enemy because of his mestizo features, but on introducing himself fluently in the Bulaqueño dialect of Tagalog, the commanding general cleared him and said: "Not only is he one of us, he is my townmate!"

-On October 19, 1898, President Aguinaldo appointed Dr González as the first Rector/President of the Universidad Cientifico-Literaria de Filipinas, the predecessor of the University of the Philippines.
+On October 19, 1898, President Aguinaldo appointed Dr González as the first rector/president of the Universidad Cientifico-Literaria de Filipinas.
 The university had faculties of civil and criminal law, as well as medicine and surgery.
 He taught legal medicine, toxicology, and public hygiene.

 In April 1899, Dr González joined the seven-member Permanent Commission of the National Assembly under the Malolos Constitution.
-The body had oversight powers over the President, its legislators, Cabinet secretaries, the Chief Justice, and the Solicitor-General during adjournment of the Assembly.
+The body had oversight powers over the president, its legislators, Cabinet secretaries, the Chief Justice, and the Solicitor-General during adjournment of the Assembly.